YxshR/admin-ecommerce-perfume-website1/README.md

 This is an e-commerce website for Avito Scent, a premium perfume brand.
 The website allows users to browse products, add them to cart, and complete purchases without requiring login or signup.

 ## Features

+- Full-featured admin dashboard
+- Product management with image uploads
-- Product browsing and searching
+- Order management and tracking
-- Cart functionality (add, remove, update quantity)
+- Customer database
-- OTP-based checkout flow using Twilio
+- OTP-based checkout flow using 2Factor SMS
+- Secure admin authentication
 - Responsive design for all devices
-- Admin panel for order management

 ## Tech Stack

-- Next.js
+- Next.js 15 with App Router
-- React
+- React 19
+- TypeScript
-- MongoDB
+- MongoDB with Mongoose
 - Tailwind CSS
+- Google Cloud Storage for image uploads
+- Cloudinary for image optimization
-- Twilio for SMS OTP
+- 2Factor for SMS OTP
 - Razorpay for payments

 ## Checkout Flow